Community, Food and Agriculture: A Survey

-Office Hours: Tuesdays, 2:30 to 3:30pm, and by appointment
+Office Hours: Wednesdays, 2:30 to 3:30pm, and by appointment

 Key course themes that are addressed from diverse disciplinary and conceptual frameworks include: sustainability; the industrialization and corporate control of US food and farming; food and globalization; localized and place-based agriculture; governance of the agrifood system; and, food democracy, security and sovereignty.

 Students are expected to draw upon their experiences and backgrounds, to expand their reading in the area of community, food and agriculture, and to explore a specific issue or theme from an intellectually-grounded conceptual framework.

 The primary learning objectives for this course are:

 ▪ provide students with an overview of the literature addressing local, national and global issues in community, food and agriculture

 ▪ develop an understanding of various conceptual perspectives used to address issues in the area of community, food and agriculture, and

 ▪ develop a scholarly capacity for analyzing food and farming problems from a multi-disciplinary perspective.

 Course Approach: The course is organized as a small seminar with a commitment to developing collaborative learning among all who participate.
 In the spirit of creating an intellectual community around community, food and agricultural issues, participants are encouraged to share their concerns about the learning environment and to shape our efforts to explore these issues.

 You will meet the objectives listed above through a combination of the following activities in this course: